 The whole One More Day storyline supposedly had everyone forget Spidey's secret identity — yet, strangely, in the first issue of the new FF, every member of the Fantastic Four seems to know Peter Parker is Spider-Man.

 Because he told the Fantastic Four his identity in issue #591, after the Human Torch figured out that they used to know it, but now didn't.
-At the end of the issue, Peter unmasks and they regain their memories from before the mindwipe that occured in One Moment In Time.
+At the end of the issue, Peter unmasks and they regain their memories from before the mindwipe that occurred in One Moment in Time.

 Thememobile: Deconstructed with the Spider-Mobile, a vehicle that Spider-Man reluctantly endorsed in the early 1970s.
 He drove it into the East River almost as soon as he got it, and is hideously embarrassed whenever someone reminds him of it.